 Dr. Mark Graber is a patient safety pioneer, founding Patient Safety Awareness Week, the Diagnostic Error in Medicine conferences, and the SIDM.
 He is a recipient of the John M Eisenberg Award from The Joint Commission and National Quality Forum, the nation’s top honor in patient safety.
 He has an extensive background in biomedical and health services research, with over 100 peer-reviewed publications and 5,000 citations.
 He has spoken to local, national, and international audiences on diagnostic quality and safety.

-Director of Patient Engagement
+Senior Patient Engagement Advisor

 Quality Improvement Program Manager